The Rundown: Screw It, Give Everything An Origin Story

 ITEM NUMBER ONE — Show me my favorite characters as babies, see what I care

 It looks like origin stories are here to stay.
 At least for a while.
 It’s a whole thing now, especially this week, with Emma Stone’s Cruella hitting theaters and streaming this weekend and Timothee Chalamet signing on for an upcoming one about Willy Wonka.
 But it’s been going on for a while now.
 There was a gritty Scrooge origin story on television not long ago.
 The X-Men franchise seems to re-tell its origin story every three or four movies.
+A Black Panther origin story series for Disney+ was just announced last night.
 Again, it’s a whole thing.
-A Black Panther origin story series for Disney+ was just announced last night.

 The temptation here is to get cranky about it, to decry the mining of intellectual property in such a blatant way, to raise your fist to the heavens and shout “Was it not enough?
 Were the reboots and sequels and extended universes not enough?
 How far does it go?
 Where does the madness end?” in the general direction of the movie gods.
 And I get that.
 I do.
 Not everything needs a full-length origin story.
 I kind of like the idea that Willy Wonka is just some fully-formed kooky candy man.
 I do not necessarily want to know what trauma caused him to become that way.
 It seems like something that will make me sad.